HISTORY

 The incentive of having low maintenance sheep meant that Lloyd and Christine spent more time in the Berry Partners cropping enterprise and the sheep spent more time in the paddock being sheep.

-When Christine took over the books from Dawn she found a love for figures and spreadsheets.
+When Christine took over the books from Dawn, she found a love for figures and spreadsheets.
 She records everything, truly believing that one day she’d have a database to enter it all into.

-"With data records going back 30+ years we are able to predict the most likely scenarios in production with in a given rainfall pattern - pasture growth, crop yields and stocking rates" Christine Berry
+"With data records going back 30+ years we are able to predict the most likely scenarios in production within a given rainfall pattern - pasture growth, crop yields and stocking rates" Christine Berry

 Along with Christine’s immaculate data recording, she and Lloyd believed without comparing yourselves with other farmers you can’t continually strive for better production.

-"You can never know everything and you can always learn something from someone else".
+"You can never know everything, and you can always learn something from someone else".
 LLoyd Berry

-So the era of bench-marking began.
+So, the era of benchmarking began.

 They have been part of The Kangaroo Island Sheep Production Group since inception in 1997 and are now members of the Farm Owners Academy (since 2016).
 Both groups are led by veterinarians who are leaders in the expert knowledge of sheep husbandry, bench-marking and productive, profitable farming enterprises.
 Deep Dene productivity has increased along with other farming enterprises who consistently strive for improvement and finding better ways of doing things.

 Late 2015 daughter Caitlin came home to work on the family farm after 4 years at The University of Adelaide studying a Bachelor of Science, Animal Science.
 Her passion is sheep: breeding high quality merinos, nutrition, welfare, husbandry and working on a sustainable, productive healthy farm.
-Caitlin had the opportunity in participating in the National Merino Challenge and highly recommends it to anyone interested in the Merino industry.

 The rams selected for Deep Dene's commercial and nucleus mobs are classed first on phenotype at a young age and for the duration of their life.
 This has been the same selection process since 1967 and ensures confirmation and constitution remain of high importance annually.